-Ken brings his years of experience on the campaign trail to the fore as he highlights notable moments in political history, and looks ahead to the biggest issues, personalities and horse-races on the national scene.
+Ken Rudin’s Political Junkie brings a fresh take to political conversation — featuring energetic discussions, rich historical context, and plenty of bad jokes.
+Host Ken Rudin brings his years of experience on the campaign trail to the fore as he highlights notable moments in political history, and looks ahead to the biggest stories on the national scene.

-The show is broadcast every week on a handful of public radio stations across the country, and is available to listeners as a free online podcast.
-In addition, the Political Junkie features Ken’s blog and columns, along with the continuation of Ken’s classic ScuttleButton puzzles and trivia questions, and highlights from Ken’s campaign button collection.
-All of the Political Junkie features are published in a weekly email newsletter.
+In addition to the program, the Political Junkie website features Ken’s blog, along with his classic ScuttleButton puzzles and trivia questions, and highlights from Ken’s campaign button collection.
+All of the Political Junkie features are highlighted in a weekly email newsletter.

 Political Junkie Team Members

-Ken Rudin, Host and Executive Producer
+Ken Rudin, Host and Executive Producer (Ken’s bio)

-A.D.
-Quig, Producer and Editor
+Devin Maverick Robins, Producer and Editor

-Douglas Bell, Coordinating Producer and Webmaster
+Douglas Bell, Coordinating Producer and Engineer

 Special thanks to Political Junkie fan Mikey Casalaina for creating our Political Junkie logo.

 Our billboard theme is “American Life” (instrumental) by Silence is Sexy, used with permission.